“God is good”: South African woman flexed major life wins, inspires nation

 Mbali Nontobeko Shozi shared:

-"Your journey is similar to mine, I am 30 in a process ye tittle, graduated at 21, first job at 22 driving a polo.
+"Your journey is similar to mine, I am 30 in a process yet title, graduated at 21, first job at 22 driving a polo.
 Kuningi nje kuyafana yazi."

 MaGasela stated: